-121 Physics I
+121 Physics

 A study of mechanics, heat, and sound.
 Principles are treated quantitatively but without a calculus requirement.
 In conjunction with classroom instruction, the physics lab component for this requires students to apply the laws and theories of mechanics, heat, and sound through experiment.
 No prerequisites; lecture and lab must be taken concurrently.
-Lecture (4 credits) and laboratory (1 credit)
+(6 credits)